Skip to main content

 • Enables more flexible configuration

-• Addition of github_token_for_github_provider input for passing a GitHub Access Token for the GitHub Provider
+• Added github_token_for_github_provider input for passing a GitHub Access Token for the GitHub Provider

-• Automatic PR branch update when changes are detected on the base branch by comparing root modules between base and feature branches
+• Automatic PR branch update when root modules are changed on the base branch compared to the feature branch

 Performance Improvements